 Welcome to Aberdeen Choral Society

-Performing choral music for the people of Aberdeen for over 60 years.
+Performing choral music for the people of Aberdeen for 70 years.

 First Musical Director and Conductor